Skip to main content

 The concentration was between 250% and 400% higher after the stove door was opened to add more fuel.
 The researchers named these ‘flooding events’.

-Similar results were reported in a 2025 study from the University of Surrey, which found that PM10 exposure was 200% higher in the home when an Ecodesign stove was in use than when it wasn’t.
+Similar results were reported in a 2025 study from the University of Surrey, which found that exposure to another size of PM, PM10 (which includes larger, coarser particles), was 200% higher in the home when an Ecodesign stove was in use than when it wasn’t.

 The SIA (the trade industry association for the UK stove sector) also responded to this and similar studies and suggested that factors including fuel quality and refuelling process all impact the volume of pollutants released by a stove, which can make it difficult to interpret the findings.